MKPadmavathi/UNP-Project_BI-with-Power-BI_Supply-Chain/README.md

 # UNP-Project_BI-with-Power-BI_Supply-Chain

-Completed this project as part of my BI with PowerBI Internship with United Network of Professionals (UNP).
+Completed this project as part of my BI with PowerBI Course with United Network of Professionals (UNP).

 Key highlights: